SG-Codes/React-Native-NEWS-App/README.md

 # NEWS APP
 This is a NEWS App built using React Native.
 You can read the trending NEWS or if you want you can read them category wise.
+You are requested to please watch the tutorial and generate an API_KEY for yourself in order to run the app.

 ### Categories
 - Entertainment